Editorial

 He is an active clinician with more than 20 years of experience and specialist expertise managing patients with renal and cardio-vascular complications related to diabetes at Guy’s and St Thomas Hospital and has also established community based cardio-renal metabolic clinics in London focussed on early identification and treatment to reduce cardiovascular and renal complications.

 Janaka is passionate about developing and delivering practical clinical medical education and teaches undergraduate and postgraduate students at King’s College London.
 He is also involved in education of health care professionals and specialist trainees in medicine with a focus on diabetes cardio-renal metabolic complications and their treatment.
-He is a member of the European Association for the Study of Diabetes (EASD) teaching and education committee and keen to explore new collaborations in his role as associate editor for European Federation of Internal Medicine (EFIM) Academy.
+He is a member of the European Association for the Study of Diabetes (EASD) teaching and education committee and keen to explore new collaborations in his role as editor in chief for European Federation of Internal Medicine (EFIM) Academy.